What is a shareholders agreement?

 The articles of association set out how an individual company is run by the directors and the shareholders.
 This document records how the owners control and manage the business between themselves, providing the basic business structure.
 Many of the matters covered are procedures, such as how meetings are called, or how an offer to buy shares should be made.
 Companies are required to file their articles at the registrar (Companies House) and anyone can inspect them.

 Further to that joint framework of the CA 2006 and a company's articles, using a shareholders agreement, there is enormous scope to decide who may do what, and under what circumstances.

-Why do I need a shareholders agreement?
+Why do I need a shareholders agreement with other owners?